Deepti-debug/HWD_yolo/README.md

 # handwash_detection
-Given a video of handwash, train a model to detect the different hand wash steps involved and output the following:
+Given a video of handwash, this model detects the 7 different hand wash steps involved in the video and output the following:

     • Display time spent on each activity (hand wash step), and overall time spent in washing hands.
     • If overall time spent less than 20 sec, it is non-compliance.